tubi7633/ml_NN-based-HAR-from-IMU/README.md

 This project investigates **gym workout recognition** using wearable **inertial (IMU)** and **capacitive sensor data**.
 We evaluate multiple neural-network-based approaches to classify **12 different gym exercises**, focusing on how data representation and temporal modeling affect performance under **strict subject-level evaluation**.

+You can follow this link to reach the dataset: [RecGym Dataset](https://doi.org/10.24432/C5PW4K)

 ## 📌 Overview

 Wearable sensors enable automatic workout logging and feedback, but recognizing fine-grained gym exercises is challenging due to: